adam10603/BeamNG-Advanced-Steering/README.md

 If you use a controller, don't be afraid to give 100% stick input to turn.
 You won't be grinding down the front tires like before, since the mod will ensure that the steering angle is appropriate.
 The same applies to keyboard input.

 That's pretty much it.
 Keep driving and you should notice that cars feel more well-behaved and predictable.
-Now that the input system is more tied-in with the driving physics, it will be easier to get a feel for what the car is doing.
+Now that the input system is more tied-in with the driving physics, it will be easier to get a feel for what your car is doing.

 ## [Config Guide 📝](ConfigGuide.md)